Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 Importantly, don't underestimate the power of praise as they improve their work.
 As Mary Kay Ash, builder of the Mary Kay Cosmetics empire says:

-Praising their improvement shows you're listening and taps into a key form of motivation.
+Praising their improvement shows you're listening and taps into a key way how to motivate an underperforming employee.

 The Payoff